dotnet/designs/accepted/2020/platform-checks/platform-checks.md

 Miguel is building Baby Shark, a popular iOS application.
-He started with .NET that supported iOS 13 but Apple just released iOS 14, which adds the great `NSFizBuzz` API that gives his app the extra pop.
+He started with .NET that supported iOS 13 but Apple just released iOS 14, which adds the great `NSFizzBuzz` API that gives his app the extra pop.

 After upgrading the app and writing the code, Miguel decides that while the feature is cool, it doesn't warrant cutting of all his customers who are